Your Toilet Paper is Lying to You

 So the toilet paper would be halfway done somewhere around the dotted line —

-If you don’t want to go through all the math yourself, you can go to this site I made to fit the equation for your bathroom needs.
+If you don’t want to go through all the math yourself, you can check out this PHP code I made to fit the equation for your bathroom needs.

 May you go forward with this knowledge as a more enlightened individual.